jwoogerd/security/alarm/README.md

 ---

+For the most part, I am fairly confident that I have implemented all aspects of the log analysis correctly.
+If I had more time, I would...
-Identify what aspects of the work have been correctly implemented and what have not.
-When doing live analysis, I report an Nmap scan just once (i.e. on the first port scanned), not for each packet sent for the scan.
+When doing live analysis, I report an Nmap scan just once (i.e. when port 80 is scanned), not for each packet sent for the scan.

-I have not collaborated with anyone on this assignment (so far).
-I have spent about 8-10 hours on this assignment.
+I talked very briefly with Inbar and Andrea about this assignment.
+I have spent about 8-10 hours working - mostly learning Ruby, familiarizing myself with the PacketFu libary, and grappling with regex.

 *I'm using one token for this assignment -- now due Wednesday, October 8th at midnight.*